 I’ve built a software product.
-There’s no demand for it in the market, but I’m sure people need it.
+We're not getting many sales, but I’m sure it's something people need it.
 How do I get people using it?

 Identifying a “need” isn’t enough:

 However, there are successful products that help people lose weight and switch away from fossil fuels.
 Their secret?
-They’ve put their products in a package that people want.
+They’ve don't search for a need; they identify demand.

 LA Weight Loss markets it’s program by promising customers something they want: a sexier body.